How A/B testing can boost you campaign performance

 Then sometimes one would normally wonder if it would be best if the sender of the campaign was a person’s name, or a company’s name, an “info” etc. Switching between different senders can often result in higher Open Rates.
 So, what we advise is to let your recipients decide.
 And even the most experienced email marketing expert would never expect the results driven by those tests.

 When the winning campaign is finally sent, we are often facing questions like how accidental and random the result of an A/B test can be.
 When you deal with automated marketing tools, the results are just what they say they are: automated.
 And if you think you are just one click away from success, then you should let automation help drive the results.
+It doesn’t matter if you are an SEM or an SEO company that uses B2B email marketing methods, A/B testing is always the best solution!
 And here’s how a marketing tool like Moosend can be a useful ally to your success.